 Here you can still find plenty of owner-run shops with high-quality products and excellent service; you can buy local produce on the twice-weekly market, taste regional and international food and relax in the beautiful Chinese gardens of Bethmann Park or the large family-friendly Günthersburg Park.
 The upper end of Berger Strasse with its half-timbered houses offers several typical Apfelwein (apple wine) restaurants, which are great for business or leisurely dinners.

 Getting here is easy enough too: the Berger Strasse is served by the U-Bahn (U4) which departs both from the Hauptbahnhof and the city center (Konstablerwache) every few minutes.
+You can find more information about

 The New York Times described the Berger Strasse as “the spine of the neighborhood” and highlighted the attractiveness of the street due to its unique atmosphere.